How a failed first attempt, a helpful mate, and some persistence led to the ultimate AI assistant setup

 The Bottom Line

 For Personal Use: Absolutely worth it.
 Saves 10-15 hours per week.
+For Business: Complicated due to compliance challenges.
+For Professionals: Transformative if you handle repetitive tasks.

 OpenClaw isn't just a tool—it's a glimpse into how AI will reshape work.
 Six months ago, I thought it was overhyped.
 Today, I can't imagine working without it.